Things to do with toddlers at home: 75 best activities for toddlers

 Put 20 household objects on a tray.
 Show them to your child for 2 minutes, then hide them.
 See how many they can remember.

 Start your kid’s love of reading off from a young age.
 Sit down and read a few of their chosen favourites.
-Doing funny voices will make it even more fun.
+Interact with the pages, and do funny voices to make it even more fun.
+Maybe even hand the reigns over and let them 'read' to you.
+It's amazing ow much kids take in, and will remember certain words from stories theylove and heard a lot of.

-Another way to encourage kids reading is of course the library.
+Another way to encourage kids reading is of course your local library.
 A never-ending supply of free books on thousands of shelves?
 It’s a sight that is sure to wow your little one.
+And signing them up with their own card and encouraging them to use and hand over the card themselves

 Dig out a basket of old ‘baby’ toys.
 Your tot will be keen to play with them, as they will not have seen them for a while.